 The Red Rock Parkway weaves its way west through the rolling grasslands of Blakiston Creek Valley before climbing about 10 km to reach Red Rock Canyon, where the prairie meets the mountains.
 At the end of the road, a 2-km (4 km round-trip) self-guided loop trail allows visitors to explore the edge of this vibrant red rock canyon with its sparkling mountain stream.
 The wildflowers along the parkway are spectacular in June, and wildlife sightings are common.
 (Area affected by the Kenow wildfire).

 Scenic lake cruise

 Join the Waterton Shoreline Cruise Co for a scenic cruise on Waterton Lake, from Canada to the United States.
 The cruise is accompanied by an informative and entertaining commentary given by experienced local tour guides.
 Enjoy some of the most spectacular mountain scenery the Rocky Mountains have to offer!
-The cruise lasts 2 and ¼ hours, including a ½ hour stop at Goat Haunt – the northern gateway to Glacier National Park.
+The cruise lasts 1 and ¼ hours.

 Don't forget your camera: in addition to the breathtaking scenery, you are sure to see plenty of wildlife!
-Cruises offered from early May through to the end of October, with daily departures at 10 a.m.
-Additional departures at 1 p.m., 4 p.m. and 7 p.m. in high season (please check the schedule before going).
+Cruises offered from early May through to the end of October, with daily departures at 10 a.m. (photography cruise) and 2 p.m.
+Additional departures at 4 p.m. and 6 p.m. (wildlife cruise) in high season.

 Head-Smashed-In Buffalo Jump